siddhanttt2506/Bank-Accounts-Management/README.md

 # Bank Accounts Management

 This project is a backend-only bank account management system using Python and PostgreSQL.
-**No frontend or web deployment is included.** All interactions are via the command line and SQL scripts.
+All interactions are via the command line and SQL scripts.

 ## Features